 If the Trustees determine that it is no longer in the best interests of the Trust and its shareholders to maintain a stable price of \$1.00 per share or if the Trustees believe that maintaining such price no longer reflects a market based NAV, the Trustees have the right to change from an amortized cost basis of valuation to valuation based on market quotations.
-The Trust will notify shareholders of an applicable Fund of any such change.
+If a Fund changes from an amortized cost basis of valuation to valuation based on market quotations, the Fund's losses would be reflected in the Fund's share price.
+The Trust will notify shareholders of an applicable Fund of any such change from using an amortized cost basis of valuation to valuation based on market quotations.